 Valadez suggests that the first time you burn it, keep it lit for at least two hours until the whole top is liquid wax.
 “This will help your candle burn more evenly the next time and prevent the wax from tunneling down around the wick.”

 After you’ve put your candle out, you should be sure to realign the wick and trim it before use to prevent smoking and keep the wick from falling.
 Valadez recommends burning your candles for no longer than four hours.
-Here are some that are worth the hype.
+Now that you know how to properly take care of your overly expensive candle, here are some that are worth the hype and double as great holiday gifts:

 The Carrie Bradshaw candle